MarcinPolewski/Task-Manager-Project/README.md

 - IDs of scenes are declared in application.properties
   - enum might have been better, but I wanted to keep everything organized in one place.
   - another possibility would be to create an enum that reads this properties and in one place stores link and autoasigns id.
 I think it would be too much

+### What to improve in the future projects
+- separation of concerns - UI components should not less dependent on backend.
+Implement more interfaces

 ### Additional things that I have learned
 - i18n stands for internationalization